muratk3n/thirdwave/en/tweets/2020/week20e.md

 ---

 Dude talent sources in econ must be bone dry.
-This is the second time I asked a simple ques to a prof and dude's like wanna do research wtih on any future topic?
+This is the second time I asked a simple ques to a prof and dude's like wanna do research wit on any future topic?
 WTF?

 *2020-5-13 21:17:47*